asclepius/edus2/_posts/2012-04-27-edus2-global-updates-map.markdown

     Hi,

     I have almost completed my EDUS2.
 I am in the process of programming the RFID tags.
 This is an excellent invention.
 Your instructions in its creation were superb.

     I am a simulation coordinator and senior nurse in ER.
 I work with the ER consultants in the registrar training program and this will be perfect for the simulations we run for them.

-    I will post some pictures on twitter and a video on YouTube (simninjacom) when its completed.
+    I will post some pictures on twitter and a video on YouTube (simninjacom) when it is completed.

     Keep up the good work